 Yes, you can be physically active with diabetes.
 In fact, it is recommended.
-Physical activity alone, even without weight loss, can improve your diabetes.
+Physical activity alone can improve your diabetes.
 Getting enough exercise has been shown to reduce a person's average glucose levels and improve HgA1c.
 Physical activity also seems to improve how the body responds to insulin and decreases risk for cardiovascular disease.

 Both aerobic and resistance exercises can improve glucose levels in people living with diabetes.
 Aerobic physical activity includes walking, bicycling and dancing, while resistance exercise includes activities that increase strength and muscle mass.
 Some examples include calisthenics and using resistant bands or free weights.
 The current recommendation is that people with diabetes aim for at least 150 minutes of moderate-intensity physical activity per week, as well as participate in resistance and strength exercises at least twice per week.